RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 ## Do I really need to use a command line?

 No you don't, there are a [range of GUIs available][2] on the official Git site.
 I actually recommend you start somewhere like GitHub and use a graphical client first to get yourself familiar with all the lingo.
+I personally started out with [GitHub for Windows][6].

 Once you're a little more confident have a shot at using the command line if you want more control and a deeper understanding of the system.